Hades in popular culture: Film and television

-Hades appears in the movies Percy Jackson & the Olympians: The Lightning Thief played by Steve Coogan, and the remake of Clash of the Titans and its sequel Wrath of the Titans, where he is played by Ralph Fiennes.
+Hades appears in Jim Henson's TV series The Storyteller: Greek Myths, in the episode "Orpheus and Eurydice".
+He was portrayed by Robert Stephens.

+In the 1997 Disney film Hercules, Hades appears as the main antagonist.
+Unlike the mythological Hades, this version is a fast-talking, hot-tempered, and evil deity; a combination of Satan and a dodgy Hollywood agent.
+He plans to overthrow Zeus and rule the universe, attempting to kill Hercules so that he cannot foil his plot.
+However, he fails and is trapped in the River Styx.
+The character was voiced by James Woods and has gone on to appear in various Disney media, with Woods reprising the role.

-In the three television series Hercules: The Legendary Journeys, Xena: Warrior Princess and Young Hercules Hades was a recurring character, most frequently played by Erik Thomson, although Mark Ferguson and Stephen Lovatt have also played the part.
+In the television series Hercules: The Legendary Journeys, Xena: Warrior Princess, and Young Hercules, Hades was a recurring character, most frequently portrayed by Erik Thomson, but also by Mark Ferguson and Stephen Lovatt.
 He was depicted as being overworked and understaffed.

-In the DC comics TV series Smallville, the powerful and demonic deity Darkseid was in Earth's history by many names such as Hades and Lucifer and was also connected to the Hindu goddess Kali.
+In the DC Comics TV series Smallville, the powerful and demonic deity Darkseid was known in Earth's history by many names, including Hades and Lucifer, and was also connected to the Hindu goddess Kali.

+Hades appears in the remake of Clash of the Titans and its sequel Wrath of the Titans, portrayed by Ralph Fiennes.

-An anime television series adaption of the PSP game Kamigami no Asobi was aired from April 2014 until July 2014, where Hades is one of the few gods sent by Zeus to an academy located in a separate realm which resembles a human high school to learn about the meaning of love and humanity, in an attempt to reverse the weakening bond between humans and the gods.
+In the anime television series adaption of the PSP game Kamigami no Asobi, aired from April 2014 until July 2014, Hades is one of the gods sent by Zeus to an academy located in a separate realm which resembles a human high school to learn about the meaning of love and humanity, in an attempt to reverse the weakening bond between humans and the gods.

-In the Disney 1997 film Hercules, Hades appears as the main antagonist.
-Unlike the mythological Hades, this version is a fast-talking, hot-tempered, evil deity; a combination of Satan and a dodgy Hollywood agent.
-He plans to overthrow Zeus and rule the Universe but kill Hercules before that so the hero doesn't foil his plot.
-However, he failed, and was trapped in the River of Death for all eternity.
-The character was voiced by James Woods.